 - 4x Western Digital Red Pro, SATA 6G, 7.200, 3,5 – 2 TB

 - 2x Samsung 850 PRO Series SSD, SATA 6G, 256 GB

-I am also thinking about adding three Intel NUCs in a similar case like Ruben did in his home lab.
-If you haven´t seen Rubens homelab you should take a look look.
+I am also thinking about adding three Intel NUCs in a similar case as Ruben did in his home lab.
+If you haven´t seen Rubens’s home lab you should take a look.
 It really looks awesome.